magento/devdocs/src/tools/site-wide-analysis.md

 ### System requirements

-Your on-premises infrasture must meet the following requirements before installing the agent:
+Your on-premises infrastructure must meet the following requirements before installing the agent:

 -  Operating systems
    -  Linux x86-64 distributions, such as RedHat Enterprise Linux (RHEL), CentOS, Ubuntu, Debian, and similar